gizur-ess-prabhat/docker-beservices/README.md

 webmin
 ------

 [webmin](http://www.webmin.com) is a gui for linux server administration.
 It can be used for many things, for instance to minitor the disk usage.
+Login at port `10000`.

+Setup disk monitoring:

+ * other -> System and Server status
+ * Add monitor type: Disk Space
+ * Set minimum free space to 30% and send emails on failures
-Login at port `10000` and select `Others->System and Server Status` and add monitor of type `dosk space`.
-Set `percentage of total` to `20% `etc. The script `/server-monitor.sh` will send a mail with extended information.
+  * The script `/server-monitor.sh` will send a mail with extended information.
-Update the script with the mail-address you want to use.
-Select `Scheduled Monitoring` and setup a monitoring schedule.
+ * Setup scheduled monitoring
+  * Change `Send email when` to anytime service is down

 There is a third-party performance monitoring tool downloaded.
 It needs to be installed manually in webmin though.
 Open `Webmin->Webmin Configuration` and select `Webmin Modules`.
 Choose `From local file` and select `sysstats-2.10.tgz`.
-You'll get som error messages but it seams to work.
+You'll get some error messages but it seams to work.

 Resources